Editor’s Note: This post has been updated with new links and fresh content to better serve readers like you. 🙂

 Airbnb gets right to the point in their headline.
 Here’s a landing page for hosts:

-Does this include your unique value proposition?
-Is the sub-header giving your visitors even more clarity on your offer?
+Does the text below your headline include your unique value proposition?
+Are you giving your visitors a clearer understanding of your offer?
 Does it support the same single goal of the call-to-action (CTA)?

 Here’s Airbnb’s landing page for visitors.
 The sub-header tells you exactly what you can expect if you take up the offer:

-Does your landing page CTA match the ad message that got me there in the first place?
+Does your landing page CTA match the ad message that got the visitor there in the first place?
 Does the copy use the same phrasing and language from the original ad?

-Oli Gardner tells us how not to fail:
+Oli Gardner tells us how not to blow it:

 “Match your ad copy with your landing page or you fail.”